michaelbarton/bioinformatics-zen/content/markup/research/trimming-454-data-from-the-5-prime-may-improve-fidelity.markdown

 filter inaccurate reads in 16S-based metagenomic studies.
 This analysis was based on available mock community data - where an known set of 16S genes is sequenced and the generated reads compared to the original sequences.
-The value of using a mock community is knowing the original sequences allows you to identify the types of errors you are observing in the output data.
+The value of using a mock community is that knowing the original sequences allows you to identify the types of errors you are observing in the output data.
 The method I previously used to find the accurate reads using the mock community data was as
 follows:

-  1. Remove barcodes and primers from reads and trim down to 200bp
+  1. Remove barcodes and primers from reads and trim down to 200bp.
   2. Select the unique representative reads and count how many times each unique read is observed in the data.
-  3. Build an alignment from **N**\*2 of the most abundant unique reads. **N** is the number of sequences used in the mock-community data.
+  3. Build an alignment from **N**\*2 of the most abundant unique reads. **N** is the number of sequences used in the mock community data.
   4. Use [single linkage clustering][clust] to group the aligned unique reads to within 4bp differences of each other.
 This merges the unique read that matches to with 4bp of another unique read into the more abundant read group.

-The result of this method should be **N** unique reads in the output data and each unique read should then correspond to one of the mock-community sequences.
+The result of this method should be **N** unique reads in the output data and each unique read should then correspond to one of the mock community sequences.
 This approach assumes that after removing up to 4 single base errors and indels, the remaining most abundant unique read for each mock community sequence should be the correct one.
 This assumption can be described another
-way: any errors resulting from PCR infidelity or 454 errors that generate a novel read sequence will not produce more copies than that of the original correct sequence.
+way: any novel sequences generated from infidelity in the PCR or sequencing steps should not produce more copies than that of the original correct sequence.

 I built this workflow with a combination of mothur and shell scripting.
 There is a gist on github illustrating this [method of identifying correct reads based